AztechMC/Modern-Industrialization/docs/ADDING_NUCLEAR_FUELS.md

 ## Add a fluid nuclear component
-These types of fluids are the ones that have interactions inside a Nuclear Reactor (think water producing deuterium) You can add your own using a startup script and the `MIRegistrationEvents.registerFluidNuclearComponents` event Here's an example script that adds tritium turning into hydrogen-4:
+These types of fluids are the ones that have interactions inside a Nuclear Reactor (think water producing deuterium) You can add your own using a startup script and the `MIRegistrationEvents.registerFluidNuclearComponents` event Remember you can add fluids and isotope parameters using KubeJS Here's an example script that adds tritium turning into hydrogen-4:

 ``` javascript